 Don't be shocked when French people cut you off, overlap your conversation, don't let you finish.
 It is not supposed to be like this, but it happens all the time !

 as you know in the Anglo-Saxon culture, houses are shown on lawns or land as the French will surround themselves with fences, bushes.

 Same inside the house: You need something?
 You don’t want to disturb your host?
 Anyway you should ask and do not open rooms, drawers, closets and wander on your own.
 A French will sense it as intrusion, snooping, and really rude.

 Different sensibilities about responsibility: if you break something, I would not recommend buying a copy without asking your host.
 I’d recommend to say it, and ask how the owner would like to deal with it (replace, pay for it..)
 French like to stay in charge… They are not looking for solving ASAP)

 Everywhere ALL is included, (taxes and tips) even if you are told the contrary!

 Now if the service has been really nice, smiling, friendly, helpful of course you may leave some extra.

-Of course if this is an expensive place, 1 or 2€ won’t be enough.
+Of course if this is an expensive place, 2€ won’t be enough.